mattbradburyuk/mushroom/README.md

  3) Install a local ethereum node and set it up as a private chain: https://souptacular.gitbooks.io/ethereum-tutorials-and-tips-by-hudson/content/private-chain.html

- 4) Use my easy set up/ tear down dockerised geths (which is what I use and is really cool for setting up Ethereum Networks from scratch in a few seconds): https://github.com/mattbradburyuk/ethereumplay
+ 4) Use 'ethereumplay' my easy set up/ tear down dockerised geths (which is what I use and is really cool for setting up Ethereum Networks from scratch in a few seconds): https://github.com/mattbradburyuk/ethereumplay

 ##Installing Mushroom